Earl Strom: Final years

 During the 1989–90 NBA season, USA Today took a poll on the best players, coaches, and referees in the league as voted by coaches and players.
 Strom was considered the league's top official in the NBA, receiving 83 out of a possible 193 votes.
 At the same time, the Detroit Free Press conducted a survey of 500 players, coaches, general managers, broadcasters, writers, and fans to determine the best official in each professional sport.
 Strom was chosen as the best official in the NBA and the top official overall among Bruce Froemming (Major League Baseball), Jim Tunney (National Football League), and Andy Van Hellemond (National Hockey League).

-Strom's final game was Game 4 of the 1990 NBA Finals between the Detroit Pistons and Portland Trail Blazers played June 12, 1990 in a game that saw Strom correctly wave off Trail Blazers Danny Young's half-court heave that would have sent the game into OT, had it come before the buzzer.
+Strom's final game was Game 4 of the 1990 NBA Finals between the Detroit Pistons and Portland Trail Blazers played June 12, 1990, in a game that saw Strom correctly wave off Trail Blazers Danny Young's half-court heave that would have sent the game into OT, had it come before the buzzer.

 Post officiating career

-After his retirement from the NBA, Strom worked as a television color commentator for the Los Angeles Clippers from 1990–91 and wrote a book detailing his officiating career entitled, Calling the Shots: My Five Decades in the NBA in 1990.
+After his retirement from the NBA, Strom worked as a television color commentator for the Los Angeles Clippers from 1990 to 1991 and wrote a book detailing his officiating career entitled, Calling the Shots: My Five Decades in the NBA in 1990.
 Strom also participated in charitable events, such as being involved in a celebrity golf tournament hosted by Penn State University, and coaching at a basketball tournament run by Celtics great Larry Bird in Indianapolis, Indiana.
 Not long before his death, Strom wrote a column for the Reading Eagle and Chicago Sun-Times.
 It was through this column that Strom discovered he had a malignant brain tumor, a form of cancer, by doctors after his wife, Yvonne, found grammatical errors as she prepared to type the column on a computer.
 Strom began surgery on the tumor in January 1994, which was successful, but he could not overcome the effects of the cancer and died on July 10, 1994.